yanivsapir/ex1/README.md

 + Bake for 30 to 35 minutes in the preheated oven, until a toothpick inserted comes out clean.
 Cool for 10 minutes before removing from pans to cool completely.

-+ To make the frosting, use the second set of ingredients.
++ To make the frosting, use the second set of ingredients .
 Cream butter until light and fluffy.
 Stir in the cocoa and confectioners' sugar alternately with the milk and vanilla.
 Beat to a spreading consistency.

 + Split the layers of cooled cake horizontally, cover the top of each layer with frosting, then stack them onto a serving plate.
 Frost the outside of the cake.